astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 #### Bug Fixes & Improvements

-- BugFix: "User" search in Astro UI broken with filter for email address
+- BugFix: "User" query in Astro UI + API broken with filter for email address
 - BugFix: Ability to update user role locked if a Workspace Admin creates Service Account with view access
 - BugFix: User can still access the Airflow Webserver of a deleted Deployment